I’m always on the lookout for new, interesting cheese combinations.

 Green beans are a classic side dish, but they are often overlooked when it comes to what to eat with manchego cheese.
 I don’t know why, but it seems like people just don’t think to pair the two together.

-Funny thing is green beans are the perfect side dish for manchego cheese.
-They are crispy, crunchy, and have a slight bitterness that pairs perfectly with the sweetness of the cheese.
+The funny thing is green beans are the perfect side dish for manchego cheese.
+They are crispy, and crunchy, and have a slight bitterness that pairs perfectly with the sweetness of the cheese.